Best Practices for Creating a Diverse Search Plan

 Evaluating Job Descriptions

-- Is the job description aligned with commitment to staff diversity?
+- Is the job description aligned with a commitment to staff diversity?

 - Does the job description use language that attracts diverse staff?